 "Delivery Point" means the agreed point of delivery and receipt of Energy as set forth in Section 4.1.

 "Delivery Term" means the term for the purchase and sale of Energy as set forth in Section 2.2.

+“Determination Period” means [the one-month period beginning at HE 1:00 on the first day of the applicable calendar month during the Delivery Term and ending HE 24:00 on the last day of such calendar month].

 ”Discount Rate” means the lesser of (a) [TO BE DETERMINED AT TIME OF CLOSING BASED UPON SELLER’S ACTUAL DISCOUNT RATE INCURRED FOR FINANCING PURPOSES___]% per annum or (b) the applicable rate for United States Treasury securities selected by an independent investment banker as having a maturity comparable to the weighted average life of the remaining term of the Delivery Term, plus 50 basis points, for purposes of early termination payment calculations pursuant to Section 8.3(a).
 [REFLECTS STANDARD STRUCTURED-FINANCING MAKE-WHOLE CONVENTIONS].